ChainLynxRobotics/Romi-Projects/Task 2/Instructions.md

 </details>
 <br>

 In RomiDrivetrain, log drivetrain position, angle, and the rotation and translation setpoints (you will need to create local variables to keep track of these as they are set).
-Logs can be viewed on Elastic.

 <details>
     <summary>
         <a href="Solution/src/main/java/frc/robot/subsystems/RomiDrivetrain.java#L111">Solution</a>